andrirafti/Covid-19/README.md

 |March 1| Presentations | Incomplete

 ## Priority Matrix

-Include a full list of features that have been prioritized based on the `Time and Importance` Matrix.
-Link this image in a similar manner to your wireframes

 https://imgur.com/a/63jcTkj
 ## Timeframes

-Tell us how long you anticipate spending on each area of development.
-Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.

-Time frames are also key in the development cycle.
-You have limited time to code all phases of the game.
-Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.
-Throughout your project, keep track of your Time Invested and Actual Time and update your README regularly.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |